RunestoneInteractive/JS4Python/_sources/TheBasics/conditionals.rst

 switch
 ------

-Javascript also supports a ``switch`` statement that acts something like the elif statement of Python under certain conditions.
+JavaScript also supports a ``switch`` statement that acts something like the ``elif`` statement of Python under certain conditions.
 To write the grade program using a switch statement we would use the following:

 .. activecode:: javaswitch